rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Plugins/Branching/index.md

 ---

 ## :simple-docker: 3.
 Build and Deploy!
-Now your Netbox is configured and ready to deploy, follow the commands below and build the new Netbox instance!
+Now your Netbox is configured and ready for deployment, follow the commands below and build the new Netbox instance!

 1. Build the image:
 ```bash
 docker compose build --no-cache
 ```

-2. Bring up the containers:
+2. Start the containers:
 ```bash
 docker compose up -d
 ```

-3. After bringing up the containers, verify that the PostgreSQL user which NetBox uses to authenticate has permission to create new schemas in the database.
+3. After starting the containers, verify that the PostgreSQL user which NetBox uses to authenticate, has permission to create new schemas in the database.
 The result should be: `GRANT`.

 ```bash
 docker exec -it netbox-docker-postgres-1 psql -U netbox -d netbox -c "GRANT CREATE ON DATABASE netbox TO netbox;"